Sample Use Case: Small Factory

 You have always prided yourself on keeping a generally clean shop, but now you must organize and document it to aerospace industry QA standards.
 Plus, the client plans to inspect your facility at least once during the lifetime of the contract.

-So, you contact The FOD Control Corporation, discuss the matter with us, and together we develop the following plan.
+So, you contact The FOD Control Corporation and discuss the matter with us.
+Together we develop a plan following these factory management tips.

 Creating FOD Zones in a Small Factory